MicrosoftDocs/office-developer-client-docs/docs/outlook/selecting-an-api-or-technology-for-developing-solutions-for-outlook.md

 - You can detect events such as sending an item or modifying properties of an item.

 - You can use add-ins on Outlook 2013 and Exchange Server 2013, as well as earlier versions of Outlook and Exchange.
-On the other hand, mail apps work with Outlook and Exchange starting in Outlook 2013 and Exchange Server 2013, but not earlier versions
+On the other hand, mail apps work with Outlook and Exchange starting in Outlook 2013 and Exchange Server 2013, but not earlier versions.

 For more information about scenarios that the object model and PIA support, see the next section, [Decision factors for the object model or PIA](#OLSelectAPI_FactorsOM).
 For a comparison of the Office Add-ins platform with other extensibility technologies for Office, see [The background on apps for Office and SharePoint](http://blogs.msdn.com/b/officeapps/archive/2012/07/23/introducing-apps-for-the-new-office-and-sharepoint.aspx).